tiinaromu/webschool/README.md

-# Codeschool
+# Webschool

-Below you can find all the exercises.
 Before you start check that you have all required tools set up.
-Check them from [Getting Started](GETTINGSTARTED.md)
+See what they are from [Getting Started](GETTINGSTARTED.md).
+After that you are good to go.
+You can find all exercises below and if you need help go and see [hints](HINTS.md).
+Have fun!

 ### I What we are going to do